olivia-mauger/tutorials/docs/source/classes-basics.rst

 While these are the packages essential to the Shadow language, what if you wanted to create your own package?
 For example, you may be wondering what package all of these test programs we have studied are stored in. **If not specified in the class header, classes are stored in the** ``default`` **package**.
 From now on, let’s say we want to put all of these example programs in a Shadow tutorials package.

 First, we will create a folder called ``tutorials``, and inside this folder we can have multiple other folders to hold different classes.
-For example, inside the ``tutorial`` folder, let’s say we make a folder called ``variables``.
+For example, inside the ``tutorials`` folder, let’s say we make a folder called ``variables``.
 Inside this folder, we can put all the programs we have relating to variable examples.
 It becomes a package.
 But how do we designate the package in class headings?

 Let’s pretend we made a class called ``VariableClass``.